redelivre/redelivre/src/wp-content/themes/p2/readme.txt

 == Changelog ==

+= 1.5.4 - June 2014 =
+* Reduce text strings to avoid too many similar strings for easier translation
+* Add display inline-block to sharedaddy lists to avoid issue with lists in the content
+* Fix tooltip issue with Recent Comments widget

 = 1.5.3 =
 * Add earlier filter to mentions URLs in case term doesn't exist
 * Add !important to #wrapper width property to fix iPhone stylesheet issue if no sidebar option is ticked